Psychological Science Submission Guidelines

 - All levels of all independent variables or all predictors or manipulations, whether successful or failed, have been reported in the Method section(s)

-Submitting authors are also asked to explain why they believe that the sample sizes in the studies they report were appropriate.
+Submitting authors are asked to (a) identify the participant population in the abstract; and (b) in the methods, explain the basis(es) for the composition of their samples (whether the sample was selected for specific theoretical or conceptual reasons, is a sample of convenience, etc.).
+In the Discussion (or General Discussion), authors are asked for explicit consideration of the limits on the generalizability of their findings.
+Authors also should explain the basis(es) for the sample sizes in the studies included in the submission.
 Bakker et al. (2016) reported evidence that many published research psychologists have faulty intuitions regarding statistical power.
-Over the past 50 years, many psychologists have conducted large numbers of studies with low statistical power and submitted for publication those studies that obtained statistically significant results (Cohen, 1969).
-That practice leads to exaggerated estimates of effect size.
+For many years it was standard practice to conduct studies with low statistical power and submit for publication those studies that obtained statistically significant results (Cohen, 1969).
+Such practices lead to exaggerated estimates of effect size.
 Indeed, when statistical power is very low, only results that exaggerate the true size of an effect can be statistically significant.
 Therefore, it is typically not appropriate to base sample size solely on the sample sizes and/or effect sizes reported in prior research or on the results of small pilot studies (see, e.g., Gelman & Carlin, 2014).
-There is no single right answer to this question, but authors must explain (in the submission portal and in the manuscript) why they believe their sample size is appropriate.
-If an estimate of the size of an effect is given, the unit of measurement (e.g., Cohen’s d) must be specified and some rationale for believing that the estimate is sound must be provided.
+There is no single right answer to this question, but authors must explain in the manuscript the basis(es) for determination that their sample size is appropriate.
+If an estimate of the size of an effect is given, the unit of measurement (e.g., Cohen’s d) must be specified and some rationale for assumption that the estimate is sound must be provided.
 If the study tests more than one effect, authors must make clear which of those effects their power analysis was based upon.

 Submitters are also asked if they conducted preliminary analyses on the data and decided whether or not to collect additional data based on the outcome of those analyses.
 That practice, known as “optional stopping,” inflates the risk of making a Type I error (see Simmons, Nelson, & Simonsohn, 2011).